speechly/speechly/libraries/browser-client/docs/classes/microphone.BrowserMicrophone.md

 ▸ **initialize**(): `Promise`<`void`\>

 Initializes the microphone.
-Must to be called directly in an user interaction handler to successfully enable audio capturing.
+Must to be called directly in an user interaction handler (e.g. button 'click').
 The call will trigger a browser permission prompt on the first time.

 This behaviour is imposed by browser security features.